This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 There are also anti-overlap provisions that provide that where cartel conduct also constitutes resale price maintenance or exclusive dealing or where cartel conduct provides, directly or indirectly, for the acquisition of shares or assets under the Act, the conduct will not be subject to the parallel civil and criminal regime of prohibitions on cartel conduct.

 Although these types of conduct may fall outside the cartel provisions, they are regulated by other provisions of the Competition and Consumer Act.

 Contract, arrangement or understanding

 A key concept in the definition of cartel conduct is that of a CAU.
-While none of these terms are defined in the Competition and Consumer Act, for a CAU to be established, the courts have required there to be a meeting of the minds (by way of some communication) and a commitment to act in a certain way.
+While none of these terms is defined in the Competition and Consumer Act, for a CAU to be established the courts have required there to be a meeting of the minds (by way of some communication) and a commitment to act in a certain way.
 It is insufficient that parties merely hold independent beliefs, or if there is a mere hope that something will be done.

 Where there is little or no direct evidence of the alleged CAU, an arrangement or understanding can be inferred from conduct and the circumstances, including parallel conduct, joint action, collusion, similar pricing structures, or opportunities for the parties to reach an understanding.7

 Australia’s prohibitions on cartel conduct are capable of applying to global cartels.
 They can apply where the cartel conduct is engaged in outside Australia by corporations incorporated in Australia or carrying on business in Australia, or registered as foreign corporations in Australia or by individuals that are Australian citizens or ordinarily resident within Australia.